lealceldeiro/java-release-notes/9/README.md

    - The JDK itself has been divided into a set of modules.
 This change:
      - Enables you to combine the JDK's modules into a variety of configurations.
      - Restructures the JDK and JRE runtime images to accommodate modules and improve performance, security, and maintainability.
-     - Defines a new URI scheme for naming modules, classes, and resources stored in a runtime image without revealing the internal structure or format of the image.
+     - Defines a new URI scheme for naming modules, classes, and resources stored in a runtime image without revealing the internal structure or format of the image: `jrt`.
+A *jrt* URL is a hierarchical URI, per [RFC 3986](tools.ietf.org/html/rfc3986), with the syntax `jrt:/[$MODULE[/$PATH]]`.
+More info at [JEP 220: Modular Run-Time Images](https://openjdk.java.net/jeps/220)
      - Removes the endorsed-standards override mechanism and the extension mechanism.
+       + Before Java 9, the extension mechanism let us add classes to the JDK without having to place them on the class path.
+It loaded them from directories named by the system property `java.ext.dirs`, from `lib/ext` in the JRE, or from a platform-specific system-wide directory.
+Likewise the endorsed standards override mechanism let us replace certain APIs with custom implementations.
+It loaded them from the directories named by the system property `java.endorsed.dirs` or the `lib/endorsed` directory in the JRE.
+Aftet Java 9 removed these features, alternatives are as follows:
+           - The `java` and `javac` option `--patch-module` injects content into modules.
+           - The `java` and `javac` option `--upgrade-module-path` replaces an upgradeable platform module with another one.
+           - The extending artifacts can be placed on the class path.
      - Removes `rt.jar` and `tools.jar` from the Java runtime image.
      - Makes most of the JDK's internal APIs inaccessible by default but leaves a few critical, widely used internal APIs accessible until supported replacements exist for all or most of their functionality.
+        + To determine if some code uses internal JDK APIs, run the command `jdeps -jdkinternals`.

    - More info at [Java Platform Module System (JSR 376)](http://openjdk.java.net/projects/jigsaw/spec/)
      - [JEP 261: Module System](http://openjdk.java.net/jeps/261)